Zipper (data structure): Direct modification

-In a non-purely-functional programming language, it may be more convenient to simply traverse the original data structure and modify it directly (perhaps after deep cloning it, to avoid affecting other code that might hold a reference to it).
+In a non-purely-functional programming language, it may be more convenient to simply traverse the original data structure and modify it in place (perhaps after deep cloning it, to avoid affecting other code that might hold a reference to it).

 Generic zipper

 The generic zipper is a technique to achieve the same goal as the conventional zipper by capturing the state of the traversal in a continuation while visiting each node.
 (The Haskell code given in the reference uses generic programming to generate a traversal function for any data structure, but this is optional – any suitable traversal function can be used.)

 However, the generic zipper involves inversion of control, so some uses of it require a state machine (or equivalent) to keep track of what to do next.